ska-telescope/observation-execution-tool/docs/src/architecture_backend_module_execution.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The sequence diagram below gives a high-level overview of how the
-:class:`~ska_oso_oet.procedure.application.application.ScriptExecutionService` controls objects in the domain module to
+:class:`~ska_oso_oet.procedure.application.ScriptExecutionService` controls objects in the domain module to
 meet requests to prepare, start, and stop user script execution.

 .. figure:: diagrams/export/backend_module_ui_sequence_ses.svg